AguaClara/SWOT/AguaClara Water Treatment Plant Design/Chapter 3_Rapid Mix/Rapid_Mix_intro.md

 Figure x.
 A fluid flowing from left to right due to a pressure gradient results in wall shear.

-A force balance for the case of steady flow in a horizontal round pipe requires that sum of the forces in the x direction must equal zero.
+A force balance for the case of steady flow in a round pipe requires that sum of the forces in the x direction must equal zero.
 Given a pipe with diameter, D, and length, L, we obtain

 $$ \left(P_{in}- P_{out}\right)\frac{\pi D^2}{4} = \tau_{wall} \pi D L $$